ffnc1020/BME595HW/HW1/README.md

 ### Part B
 The duration is plotted against i for both 720p and 1080p image.
-The operation duration is porportional to the number of channel of the output image/tensor.
+The operation duration is porportional to the number of channels of the output image/tensor.

 ![](Task_B.png)